 It achieves this by allowing the monitor’s refresh rate to change according to the GPU’s frame rate.

-Other interesting gaming features include Aim Point customizable crosshair overlays, Dark Boost for better visibility in dark-themed games, and three profiles where you can save custom picture settings.
+Other exciting gaming features include Aim Point customizable crosshair overlays, Dark Boost for better visibility in dark areas of games, and three profiles where you can save custom picture settings.

 The Acer Predator Z35 G-SYNC gaming monitor also features an RGB lighting technology with LEDs placed beneath the bottom bezel.
 You can select different colors and effects in the Ambient Light settings in the OSD menu.

-There are six monitor hotkeys which you can use for following functions when not in the OSD menu: swap between the Game Mode profiles, change the Overdrive setting, adjust audio volume, change input source, open/close the OSD menu, and power on/off.
+There are six monitor hotkeys that you can use for the following functions when not in the OSD menu: swap between the Game Mode profiles, change the Overdrive setting, adjust audio volume, change input source, open/close the OSD menu, and power on/off.

 The Overdrive setting has three options: Off, Normal, and Extreme.
 We suggest leaving it at ‘Normal’ as ‘Extreme’ introduces inverse ghosting.

 Lastly, you will find advanced color adjustments such as 6-axis, gamma, and saturation, as well as the standard contrast, brightness, sharpness, RGB color, etc. settings.